spiral/docs/docs/en/component/data-grid.md

 ```

 > **Note**
-> Note that you can sort using different set of fields in both sorters.
+> that you can sort using a different set of fields in both sorters.
-> If you have the same set of fields, use [sorter](#sorter-specifications-sorter-specification) instead.
+> If you have the same set of fields, use a [sorter](#sorter-specifications-sorter-specification) instead.

 ### Sorter